Average Repair Costs for Six Common Heat Pump Problems

 • The outdoor fan motor is damaged, dying or dead.

 • Your heat pump has a refrigerant leak.
-This is likely if you’re hearing bubbling or hissing noises.
-Or if you discover a sweet, formaldehyde-like odor around the outdoor unit.
+This is likely if you’re hearing bubbling or hissing sounds.
+Or if you notice a sweet, formaldehyde-like odor around the outdoor unit.

 Estimated Repair Cost

-Like we discussed before, there are many reasons why your heat pump won’t defrost.
-But here are several estimated costs for some of these issues.
-Keep in mind your cost may vary based on your heat pump brand, model and the degree of the problem.
+Like we mentioned before, there are many reasons why your heat pump won’t defrost.
+But here are a number estimated costs for some of these issues.
+Keep in mind your cost may vary based on your heat pump brand, model and the extent of the issue.

 • Replace reversing valve: $200–$600